 Cyan, the studio behind iconic puzzle adventure games Myst (1993) and Riven (1997), garnered their fair share of success with their April 2019 Kickstarter campaign, which sought to bring to life their next VR-compatible title, Firmament.
-Now Cyan says the game will be delayed well past its originally projected July 2020 release date, calling it “wildly optimistic.”
+Now Cyan says the long-delayed game finally has a release date: May 18th.

 The reality of creating a game however is admittedly “often quite a bit messier,” the studio says in a recent Kickstarter update.